santanca/Target-Crisis/README.md

 Clear the stage of enemies in the shortest amount of time.
 When enemies are shooting at you you will have the chance to duck/crouch behind obstacles to avoid getting hit.
 If you get hit three times or you run out of time its a GAME OVER.

 Run instrutions:
 Download folder and type ‘make’ in the terminal to create executable.
+Open GL and freeGlut download instructions below.
+Recommended operating system: Linux or Mac OSX

 **NOTE**
 Included with our game code is a Blender map we intended to utilize with the final version of the game and the obj loader we created to implement the map with our code.
 Had we a little more time, a combination of the game mechanics you see here in our finished beta and the blender map would have been our final product.